 In February, Polish Prime Minister Mateusz Morawiecki even cancelled a trip to Jerusalem, where he was supposed to attend a summit with Visegrad Group leaders and Israeli Prime Minister Benjamin Netanyahu, after the latter’s controversial remarks about the collaboration of some Polish people with Nazi Germany.

-Although the bill was eventually watered down under pressure from the U.S. and Israel, many observers highlight the continued rise of anti-Semitic and Holocaust revisionism discourse from Polish officials.
+Although the bill was eventually watered down under pressure from the U.S., Israel and other countries, many observers highlight the continued rise of anti-Semitic and Holocaust revisionism discourse from Polish officials.

 Earlier this year, while a right-wing newspaper was spotted at a news kiosk inside Poland’s parliament instructing readers on ‘how to spot a Jew’, Israel urged Poland to bar Holocaust denier David Irving from entering Poland, after it became apparent that he was planning to lead a tour of Nazi concentration camps in the country.
 In April, a Polish town’s Good Friday ritual lynching of a Judas effigy was also slammed the World Jewish Congress (WJC) for being a “ghastly revival of medieval anti-Semitism”.